 PatWahlquist said: "Pioneer has some poor girl there reading the company line.
 I asked her for a date for the player and she said there wasn't one."
 Maybe, you just should have asked her for a date instead!
 Vb

 Ha!
 That's as close as I'm getting to a BR player this year!
 Besides, my girlfriend hates when I date :b

+I REALLY hope one format or the other hits a speed bump and dies, or else it will be YEARS before we see any of the formats Wow, I really would be blown away if we saw some consumer players in ~9 months!
+Any GUESS as to what prices will be? $300, 500, 1000?
 DVD's were and are so sucessful because if you buy ANY DVD player and ANY commerical DVD (Wal*Mart, Target, Best Buy, etc.), it will work.
 Thats what consumer electronics are about!

 You'll see the deliberate change I made in your quote.
 I agree with you all the way, but I've resigned myself to the idea of a format war that's probably going to make VHS vs. Betamax look like Sesame Street.